cbmitchell/scroll-physics-animation/README.md

 ## Using the Physics Component

 The `ScrollPhysicsImage` component is designed to be extracted and dropped into any React project.
+At minimum, it just needs a couple other files to work properly, as shown below.

-### Minimal usage
+### Minimal Usage

 ```tsx
 import { ScrollPhysicsImage } from './components/ScrollPhysicsImage';